magento/devdocs/guides/v2.0/install-gde/prereq/file-sys-perms-ref.md

 This section discusses how to create a new Magento file system owner and put that user in the web server's group.
 You can use an existing user account if you wish; we recommend the user have a strong password for security reasons.

 ### Step 1: Create the command-line user and give the user a strong password {#mage-owner-create-user}
 This section discusses how to create the Magento file system owner.
-(The command-line user is usually referred to as the *Magento file system owner*.)
+(The command-line user is also referred to as the *Magento file system owner*.)

 To create a user on CentOS or Ubuntu, enter the following command as a user with `root` privileges: